• Accessibility

 There is a full Student Elections timeline which outlines key dates such as when you can nominate yourself, what briefings you need to attend and when you can start getting out there and getting votes in your campaign.
 This timeline can be found on the Elections homepage.

-To run for any position in the elections you must be a registered UWE Bristol student (undergraduate or postgraduate).
-Your term of office is for the academic year 2025 - 2026, and runs from June 2025 – June 2026.
+To run for any position in the elections you must be a registered UWE Bristol student (undergraduate or postgraduate) that is actively studying.

-For the President and Vice-President roles, it is a full-time (37 hours per week) role with an employment contract.
+For the President and Vice-President roles, it is a full-time (37 hours per week) role with an employment contract that begins on Monday 22 June 2026 and ends Friday 27 June 2027.
+You will take full role on Monday 1 July 2026.

-1. You must have the relevant right to work documents and paperwork to work full-time in the UK for the entirety of your term.
-You also will not be studying during your sabbatical year and must either have completed your studies or willing to defer your studies during your term.
+• You must have the relevant right to work documents and paperwork to work full-time in the UK for the entirety of your term.
+You will not be studying during your sabbatical year and must either have completed your studies or willing to defer your studies during your term.

-2. You will also be a trustee of the university, there you must be eligible to be a charity trustee.
+• You will also be a trustee of the Students’ Union, therefore you must be eligible to be a charity trustee ,

 How do I put myself forward for a role?